 - DNA Matching.

-ICMP uses fDMS for its own work, where it assists with missing persons cases around the world.
+ICMP uses iDMS for its own work, where it assists with missing persons cases around the world.
 Furthermore, ICMP shares this state-of-the-art database technology with government authorities and others to assist them in addressing missing persons cases.
-In so doing, ICMP customizes the database to meet the specific needs of a given country or event and provides instruction and training to designated experts in its use The fDMS system, and its associated Online Inquiry Center have been designed with data security as the highest priority.
+In so doing, ICMP customizes the database to meet the specific needs of a given country or event and provides instruction and training to designated experts in its use The iDMS system, and its associated Online Inquiry Center have been designed with data security as the highest priority.
 There is a high degree of control over access to sensitive information, such as DNA and family data.
 Each user has access only to authorized portions of the database, and sensitive data is stored and analyzed in an anonymous, coded form at many stages of the process.

 Online Inquiry Center

-ICMP has developed an online platform for the fDMS, called the Online Inquiry Center, which plays an important role in providing information on missing persons investigations both to the public and to partner organizations.
+ICMP has developed an online platform for the iDMS, called the Online Inquiry Center, which plays an important role in providing information on missing persons investigations both to the public and to partner organizations.
 The Online Inquiry Center is an interactive missing persons search tool.
 It is an open-access function that allows families and other interested parties to obtain and provide information as well as to track missing persons cases through three different search engines: the Missing Persons Inquiry, the Post-mortem Sample Inquiry and the Excavation Site Inquiry.